Jimmy Tatro: LifeAccordingToJimmy

 In 2011, Tatro created his YouTube channel, LifeAccordingToJimmy, with his creative partner, Christian Pierce, in which he uploads comedy skits.
 Tatro's videos have had numerous celebrity appearances, including: Angela Kinsey, David Henrie, Alexander Ludwig, Emily Osment, Darin Brooks, Milo Ventimiglia, Riff Raff, Pauly Shore, and Liliana Mumy.

 In 2014, his YouTube channel was listed on New Media Rockstars Top 100 Channels, ranked at No. 92.

 Personal life

 Tatro dated Emily Osment from 2013 to 2015.
-He started a relationship with actress Zoey Deutch since 2021.
+He has been in a relationship with actress Zoey Deutch since 2021.
 They announced their engagement in September 2025.